 TBS: Another very interesting observation you make is the connection between the rise of campus censorship and the explosion of university administration over the past 30 years or so---to the point where administrators now outnumber faculty members on many campuses (pp. 70--75).
 You also mention the near tripling of college tuition over that same time period, and you make the point that what students (or their parents) are principally buying is not better education, but bloated bureaucracy.

 Now, many economists would argue that what is driving this phenomenon is massive government intervention in the form of cheap student loans and other subsidies.
 Basically, the colleges are setting up the bureaucracies to capture as much of this gushing Federal spigot as they can while it lasts.
 Obviously, this makes them deeply beholden to Washington.
-You yourself mention the link between political correctness on campus and the directives handed down by the DOE's Office for Civil Rights, which are directly linked to Federal subsidies (pp. 129--132).
+You yourself mention the link between political correctness on campus and the directives handed down by the ED's Office for Civil Rights, which are directly linked to Federal subsidies (pp. 129--132).
 And in a recent Wall Street Journal editorial, you noted “the hidden force that pushes schools to overreact to offensive, or merely dissenting, speech is fear of liability and the Federal government.”

 But then, aren't you---as a man of the left---caught in an awful dilemma here?
 On the one hand, you want the Federal loan programs in order to make higher education available to as many young people as possible.
 On the other hand, “he who pays the piper calls the tune.”
 In other words, if the Feds pour money into higher education, then of course they're going to want something in return---namely, ideological control over America's colleges and universities.
 Do you see any way out of this dilemma?